bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 They're sovereign miners again.
 Well, they want to get paid.
 So we have to pool this in some sane way.
-So we need Datum Prime.
+So we need DATUM Prime.
-What serves the Datum gateways is to do pooled solo mining.
+What serves the DATUM gateways is to do pooled solo mining.
 And this needs to validate the work that's coming in from those miners.
 Yes, they're making a valid block.
 Is this a valid proof of work in the first place?
 Did they include everybody who was supposed to be paid?
-We give the miners, the actual Datum gateway, a lot of leeway in this because of bugs in mining firmware.
+We give the miners, the actual DATUM gateway, a lot of leeway in this because of bugs in mining firmware.
 Like some miners, like you talked about in the P2Pool talk, you can only fit 15 outputs, give or take.
 Well, some miners can do 100.
 Some miners can do the entire block as the generation transaction without a problem.